-Bolivia and Peru also instructed general quarantine, so delivery from ports is impacted, but the operations are regular.
-In Chile, the government has again extended the total quarantine for the Metropolitan Region and also for San Antonio and Valparaiso until further notice, but sea logistics operations are not affected.
+Bolivia and Peru also instructed general quarantine, but resume everyday operations gradually.
+Still, delivery from ports is impacted, but the transport operations are regular.
+Transport operations also resumed on the Amazon River.
+In Chile, the government presented a five-steps plan to gradually relax lockdown restrictions in 12 regions in the country.
+Sea logistics operations are not affected.
 All ports are in operation, but there is some congestion - especially in the Port of Valparaiso and the Port of San Antonio.

-Most regions in India extended the lockdown until July 31st.
+Most regions in India are still imposing or extending lockdowns.
 All non-essential manufacturing, government and private business premises in the countries are still not operating - though the agricultural sector and other essential industries have been given special permission to open.

 In Bangladesh, restrictions are set to be eased.
 Ports in Bangladesh are operational, but with reduced capacity and facing severe port congestion issues.
 Similarly in Japan, ports are facing slight congestion.

 Malaysia enters into a Recovery Movement Control Order phase.
 All manufacturers have resumed production while adhering to guidelines and SOPs of local authorities.
 Still, all essential services, such as ports and transportation companies, continue to run, but with limited operations.